How to Evaluate a GCC Job Offer Beyond Base Salary

 - It's a form of deferred retirement savings, effectively a pension replacement

-Gratuity formula (simplified, UAE example):
+Gratuity formula (simplified, UAE example, Federal Decree-Law no. 33 of 2021):

 - Years 1-5: (21 days × monthly salary) / 30 × years of service